 It is 20 years since India’s real heroes fought a long-drawn war in Kargil.
 Sheer courage, grit and determination made them victorious against almost insurmountable odds……. and here I am…. brooding and caught up in depressing thoughts…… I give myself a shake and look up at Akshay’s picture.
 His steady gaze is calm and seems to lift my despondency while giving me direction.
 I find myself automatically putting aside the laptop and getting up to go look for a gift kept carefully among a few of Akshay’s precious keepsakes.
 Back wearing this amazing tribute to Capt Anuj Nayyar, I am transported to the short time I spent at his home, enthralled by another proud mother- Mrs Meena Nayyar.
 Vikas and Meena Ji were discussing how Capt Anuj’s closest friends had decided to pay their respects to their very own war hero by actually going to Kargil and climbing Pt.
 4875, also known as Pimple II, a strategic mountain peak on the western side of the more famous Tiger Hill.
 The young men from civvy street, all sporty and fit after regular ‘runs’ and ‘working out at the gym’ were determined to climb the peak to honour the memory of Capt Anuj and his amazing feat.
 Despite their enthusiasm and best efforts, they could not make it past midway up the steep rocky slopes of Pt 4875, that too in broad daylight, with no weapons or loads to carry, and no fear of enemy fire from high above.
 I share this recollection of their conversation so that you will truly appreciate what it takes to be a soldier of the Indian Army.
 To understand the tremendous passion, love, commitment and effort it takes to live up-to the motto of ‘Service Before Self’ and ‘undertake any task given to me even to the peril of my life’.
 To reflect on how we can also perhaps try to do more, crib less and never give up?

 At 15,990 feet above sea level, Pt 4875 had the Pakistani army sitting armed and lethal in bunkers, making it impossible for the Indian army to attack by day.
 This was the peak young Capt Anuj is credited with reclaiming by evicting Pakistani troops, a feat for which he was awarded the Maha Vir Chakra (posthumous).
-Among the many battles fought in Kargil, this peak was crucial, if Tiger Hill had to be recaptured.
-Charlie Company of 17 Jat was given the task to secure the peak, without any aerial support, on 06 July 1999.
+Among the many battles fought in Kargil, after successfully recapturing Tololing and Tiger Hill, Pt 4875 in Mushkoh Valley was crucial for India because of its strategic location overlooking a 30 to 40 km stretch of National Highway.
+Charlie Company of 17 Jat was given the task to secure the peak on 06 July 1999.

 Capt Anuj Nayyar’s Company Commander was injured early into the night attack and Anuj took on the leadership of his men.
 He and his team located the 4 enemy bunkers which gave the entrenched Pakistani’s on the peak a huge tactical advantage.
 Capt Anuj led his team, climbing up the sheer, bare slopes in the dark, under fire from enemy machine guns and destroyed 3 of the 4 bunkers, killing many Pakistani soldiers.
 The shocked enemy retreated but before that, one by one, all seven of his men were killed in battle and he also was hit on the neck by an RPG (Rocket Propelled Grenade) while clearing the fourth bunker.
 Braveheart Anuj Nayyar left us on 7th July 1999 while capturing point 4875.
-This invaluable contribution by sheer courage and determination led to the ultimate recapture of Tiger Hill by the ‘Shershah of Kargil’, Capt Vikram Batra and his men.
+This invaluable contribution by sheer courage and determination must never be forgotten.
+The 4th bunker was finally cleared by the ‘Shershah of Kargil’, Capt Vikram Batra who had in a crucial battle earlier, on 20th June 1999, successfully recaptured Pt 5140 leading his brave men.
+Sadly, this was Capt Vikram’s last battle as well and he made the supreme sacrifice after killing Pakistani soldiers, saving the life of grievously injured brave Lt Naveen Nagappa, and ensuring the Tricolour was hoisted on Pt 4875.

 How do families cope with such loss of a dear child?
 Anuj’s father, Late Mr S K Nayyar had with a smile recounted his son’s determination.
 “He was the best volleyball player in his school.
 We used to tell him not to play because he ruined his shirt.
 From then on, he used to take off his shirt and play.
 Then we told him, his vest was getting dirty so he should not play the game.
 But then, he took off his vest too and played!
 With a mind like his, how could one stop him from doing what he wanted?”
 Today, father and son are probably together, looking down at us from another world.
 The thought is somewhat comforting.

 My mind now wanders into snippets I’ve heard and read about the budding love stories of young Capt Anuj Nayyar and the ‘Dil maange more’ Capt Vikram Batra.
-Both posted in the same regiment were friends.
-Before heading for his mission of capturing Pt 4875, it seems Capt Anuj took off his engagement ring and handed it to Vikram for safe keeping because he didn’t want it to go into enemy hands.
+Both were young officers posted in the same area, in love with life and a girl back home, and looking forward to getting married on return.
+Before heading for his mission of capturing Pt 4875, it seems Capt Anuj took off his engagement ring and handed it to his Commanding Officer for safe keeping because he didn’t want it to go into enemy hands.
 Both young heroes fought to their last breaths, succeeding in their missions and making their Regiment, Army and Country proud, earning honour and glory after gallantry.
 Each soldier son also left behind heartbroken parents and sibling….and a lost love…..

 When Meena didi was giving Vikas and Hutansh a T Shirt that says ‘ Capt Anuj Nayyar: Son: Brother: Friend: SAVIOUR # Maha Veer, I asked for one for myself and she quickly gave it to me saying ‘I didn’t know if you would want to wear one’.
 Meena didi, thank you for this.
 I am honoured to wear it and know that the words of my blog today are now in full flow, as a heartfelt tribute to your beloved son’s bravery and supreme sacrifice.
 Capt Anuj continues to touch many lives, including mine.